Xenia Information and Policies

 Our swap rates are calculated each day at 4.59pm New York time/11.59pm GMT+2.
 Trades that have been opened before 4.59pm and held open past this time will be subject to swap rates.
 Swap rates are tripled on Wednesday at 4.59pm to account for weekends.
 Please note that this is the standard structure of swaps – however, on weeks where there are holidays, the swap rate structure may be modified to account for the holiday.

-Depositing funds to your Xenia Forex Account can be done by Credit / Debit card or Bank Wire Transfer.
+Depositing funds to your Xenia Forex Account can be done via Bank Wire, Credit Card, i-Account or UPayCard

 Please note that deposits can only be received from an account that has the same name as the name registered in the Xenia Forex trading Account.
 Funds received from a third-party account will be immediately returned.

-Funds will be made available to your Xenia Forex Account for trading as quickly as possible (usually 1-4 business days).
+Funds will be made available to your Xenia Forex Account for trading as quickly as possible (usually 1-4 business days depending on the method of deposit and the value).

 To withdraw funds from your Xenia Forex account, enter the secure Xenia Client Portal Login,, select the Withdrawal option from the menu, where you will receive clear instructions about the necessary steps and details.